lynnfaraday/aresmush.com/_root/tutorials/config/rooms.md

 ---
+title: Configuring the Rooms System
+layout: page
 tags:
 - config
-title: Configuring the rooms system.
 ---
-# Configuring the Rooms System

 To configure the Rooms plugin: